PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 ## Drive

 Drive is gained when you suffer negative consequences, either through a negative result or a extra cost.
 You might also gain Drive by helping someone else reduce Stress, or by someone activating a Negative Aspect.
 You can spend one drive to step up a die in your pool to the next die size, this can be done multiple times on the same roll.
 You can also spend one to invoke a negative aspect in a roll against another character.
 Drive can also be spent after a roll to change the Stress a character takes to a different Stress track, this allows a character to avoid becoming Overwhelmed.
 You can spend 5 Drive to reevaluate a relationship, which allows you to change how you view that person.
 If you do this during a roll, use that relationship die twice.
 Re-evaluating a relationship fully clears one stress track.
+You can also spend 1 Drive to have your Bottom or an Extra dramatically enter a scene that you were not previously in, so long as it's not logically impossible for that character to do so.
+Extras are generally not important enough to warrant a relationship die, but if your Bottom finds that they are developing strong feelings for an Extra, you can spend 5 Drive to create a new relationship at a d6.
+This also triggers the Re-evaluate a Relationship mechanic.

 ## Reducing Stress